This post may contain affiliate sales links. Please read my disclosure policy.

 For full details on how to make Smoked Sausage Mac and Cheese, see the recipe card down below 🙂

 Bring a large pot of water to boil.
 Cook one pound of macaroni pasta until al dente.

 Place your hot pot back on the heat, melt in some butter and then whisk in some flour.
 Let this cook about a minute before whisking in the milk.
-Leave the heat on medium low to let the sauce thicken slowly.
-If you bring the milk to a boil, it may curdle and let’s be honest….that would not be delicious.
+Leave the heat on medium-low to let the sauce thicken slowly.
+If you bring the milk to a boil, it may curdle, and let’s be honest….that would not be delicious.

 While that is doing its thing, grate some cheddar cheese.
 We need 4 cups total.

 Once your sauce has thickened, slowly stir in all that grated cheddar and a little parmesan cheese.
 Stir it up until smooth.
 Now would be a good time to taste and see if it needs more salt and pepper.

 Add Sausage + Serve